Interesting Facts About Cheetahs For Kids

 11. Cheetahs Were Kept as Pets

 It may give you jitters to have this feline as a pet; however, many people had them as pets in the 50s and 60s.
-Phyllis Gordon, who was an American actress and Greta Thyssen, who was a Danish actress are amongst some of the renowned people who had cheetahs as pets.
-However, it is illegal to have this feline as a pet in many countries.
+Phyllis Gordon, an American actress, and Greta Thyssen, a Danish actress, are among some of the renowned people who had cheetahs as pets.
+However, having this feline as a pet in many countries is illegal.

 12. Cheetah’s Natural Habitat

-If you want information about cheetah habitat for kids, well, these big cats are usually found in open grasslands and can also be seen in dense woodlands.
+If you want information about cheetah habitats for kids, well, these big cats are usually found in open grasslands and can also be seen in dense woodlands.

 13. Cheetah’s Prey